 What is a primarily geographically descriptive trademark?

+If you apply for a trademark that contains a geographic location, there is a risk that your application may be refused on the grounds that the mark is geographically descriptive.
 Not all marks that contain a geographical location will be refused registration.
 The issue is whether the mark is primarily geographically descriptive.
 To meet that “primarily” requirement, the mark must have the following [see TMEP § 1210.01]:

 - the primary significance of the mark is a generally known geographic location;

 - the goods or services originate in the place identified in the mark (if not, the mark might be primarily geographically misdescriptive); and